 The pedestrian street on the other side of the square, Paseo Sarmiento, is also very busy early in the evening.
-It is filled with cafés and a popular place to go and have a cold beer.
+It is filled with cafés and is a popular place to go and have a cold beer.

 Eating in Mendoza

-- 1884, off-centre at Belgrano 1188: luxurious with outside seating.
+- 1884, off-centre at Belgrano 1188: luxurious with outdoor seating.

-- Maria Antoineta, Belgrano 1069: Elegant but not overly sophisticated.
+- Maria Antoineta, Belgrano 1069: elegant but not overly sophisticated.

-- Francesco, Calle Chile 1268, near the main square: Excellent Italian with a nice garden, home-made pasta.
+- Francesco, Calle Chile 1268, near the main square: excellent Italian with a nice garden, home-made pasta.
 One of our personal favourites.

 A practical note on money and ATMs